The best of Ushuaia: 4-day itinerary for spring and fall

 .

-Another must-see at the Prison Museum is the full-size replica of the iconic Lighthouse at the End of the World.
-Built in 1884 on the remote Isla de los Estados, the San Juan de Salvamento Lighthouse inspired Jules Verne’s famous novel but was short-lived due to the harsh conditions of its location.
+Another highlight of the Prison Museum is the full-size replica of the famous Lighthouse at the End of the World.
+Built in 1884 on the remote Isla de los Estados, the San Juan de Salvamento Lighthouse inspired Jules Verne’s famous novel, although it operated there for only a short time because of the harsh conditions in the area.

-The museum also features sections dedicated to Argentina’s maritime history, Antarctic expeditions, and rotating art exhibitions.
+The museum also has sections dedicated to Argentina’s maritime history, Antarctic expeditions, and temporary art exhibitions.

 .